 If only .NET Core SDK 3.0 is installed on your server:

 "A plugin was not found at path <path> if only dotnet version 3.0 is installed on an agent."

 To fix any of these problems, we recommend installing .NET Core SDK 1.x and/or 2.1.400 or later additionally to your current SDK version.

-TeamCity Docker images: On Windows Server 2019 with process isolation build agents may fail to start.
+If you use Docker images and Windows Server 2019 with process isolation, build agents may fail to start.
 To work around the issue, use the

 hyper-visolation for Docker containers:un --isolation=hyperv …